 - CalPortland Company (fka Glacier Northwest, Inc.) - NEPA, ESA and related litigation advice for Maury Island sand and gravel mining project.

 - Microsoft Corp. – Challenge to a state waste permit before the Pollution Control Hearings Board.

 - ARCO Alaska, Inc. - Permitting action regarding oil and gas development on the North Slope.

-- Pacific Northwest Waterways Association - NEPA/ESA advice concerning Corps' Programmatic Sediment Management Plan and EIS for the lower Snake River.
+- Pacific Northwest Waterways Association - NEPA/ESA permitting advice and litigation concerning Corps' Programmatic Sediment Management Plan and EIS for the lower Snake River.

 - Washington State and Wyoming Snowmobile Associations - ESA and NEPA litigation involving challenge to Fish and Wildlife Services' designation of lynx critical habitat.